. . . . in the President’s Corner

 CELEBRATING THE JOYS OF IMMANUEL

-REVIEW & ACCEPTANCE OF FINANCIAL REPORTS FROM AUGUST
+REVIEW & ACCEPTANCE OF FINANCIAL REPORTS FROM JANUARY

-DISCUSSION/QUESTIONS ON THE MINUTES FROM AUGUST
+DISCUSSION/QUESTIONS ON THE MINUTES FROM FEBRUARY

-Approved previously via email.
+Minutes were approved previously via email.